Timmyp1234/Incident-Response-Plan/README.md

-# **Project: Cyber Risk Assessment for Company Z**
+# **Project: Incident Response plan for Company Z**

 ### **Summary**
-In **September 2024**, Company Z completed a comprehensive **Cyber Risk Assessment** to evaluate potential risks to its digital infrastructure and improve its cybersecurity posture.
+In **September 2024**, Company Z completed a comprehensive **Incident Response plan** to evaluate potential risks to its digital infrastructure and improve its cybersecurity posture.
 This assessment identified key vulnerabilities, recommended mitigation strategies, and aimed to strengthen resilience against cyber threats.

 ---